 When clients sign up with an IB, they may be more likely to be loyal to the IB than they are to your firm.
 This means that if the IB decides to partner with one of your competitors, clients may follow them.
 The key to retaining introducing brokers, and the clients they’ve brought to your firm, is to offer IBs the best tools to succeed and fairly compensate them for their work.

 IBs want to grow their own businesses as much as you want to grow yours.
 You can show them that you’re invested in helping both brokerages succeed by offering them excellent marketing tools.
 These tools should include customizable banners and buttons for their websites, forex trading guides and other educational tools to offer leads or use as gated content to grow their email lists, and general guidance on best practices in digital marketing.

 Let introducing brokers access your backend software and forex CRM so they can keep track of their clients and leads.
 Giving them this access empowers them to grow their business and yours.
 To give them access to only the information they need, you’ll need a forex CRM that has multi-level partnership management features, like CurrentBusiness.

 Offer attractive compensation:

-Introducing brokers want to be paid fairly for the work they do in referring new customers to your brokerage.
+Introducing brokers want to be paid fairly for referring new customers to your brokerage.
 Commissions and the compensation structure are important to them, and making sure you pay a competitive rate for referring new clients who make large deposits and actively trade through your brokerage.